Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

-Because if there's something Joseph Gordon-Levitt achieves with Don Jon, is to finally be cast as the main womanizer lead character.
+Because if there's something Joseph Gordon-Levitt achieves with Don Jon, it is to finally be cast as the main womanizer lead character.
 Always playing the sensitive child, adolescent, and young adult, Gordon-Levitt had to do everything else behind the camera to be able to demonstrate that he could also be a hypersexual, shallow, muscular man.

 Don Jon, if you will, is a more fun and shallow version of Shame.
 One that starts as a comedy and slowly acquires seriousness and heart.
 And although the addiction is treated rather naively, its positive message is worth it.
 Don Jon deserves a spot on my addiction movies list.

 Title: Don Jon

 Director(s): Joseph Gordon-Levitt